Total pageviews

 This blog story is the tenth in a series titled Teachings Of The Eagle Feather, featuring works of art that provide an insight into the unique world view of the Anishinaabeg Peoples.

-Today's story features three acrylic paintings by Simone McLeod, a unique graphic illustration by Ahmoo Angeconeb - and three sets of wedding rings (or rather three versions of the same set) designed and handcrafted by myself.
+Today's story features three acrylic paintings by Simone McLeod, a unique graphic illustration by Ahmoo Angeconeb - and three sets of storytelling rings (or rather three versions of the same set) designed and handcrafted by myself.

 ______________________________________________________________________________